-I eventually took a stab at real estate and also failed miserable.
-Many would perceive these as failures, but I view them more as valuable life lessons that eventually led me to starting this blog.
+I eventually took a stab at real estate and also failed miserably.
+Many would perceive these as failures, but I view them more as valuable life lessons that eventually led me to start this blog.
 Now I have more than a few sites that yield over 6 figures per year.
 Not too shabby for a guy that had no web marketing experience before I started.

 Give this goal some serious thought, even if you’ve never considered it before.
 It’s a goal that could open the door to a lot of other goals.